Licensing / Oracle Licensing

 Best Practices for Completing APRF

-When completing the APRF, it is important to define the application’s scope accurately.
+Defining the application’s scope accurately is important when completing the APRF.
 This document ensures that the ISV stays within the boundaries of the licensing agreement, avoiding compliance issues.
 Providing specific yet flexible descriptions can help maintain compliance while allowing for some adaptability in the future.

 Tips to Keep the APRF Vague for Future Updates